aramis-lab/clinica/docs/CAPS/Specifications.md

     /path/to/freesurfer/segmentation/	12345.6	12.334	...
     ```

-    This file contains the estimation of the volumes of the different subcortical structures after segmentation.
+    This file contains the volume of the different subcortical structures after segmentation.

     Content of `sub-CLNC01_ses­-M00_T1w_parcellation-wm_volume.tsv`:
     ```
     Measure:volume	wm-lh-bankssts	wm-lh-caudalanteriorcingulate ...
     /path/to/freesurfer/wm parcellation/ 2474.6	1863.7 ...
     ```
-    This file contains all the white matter parcellation information.
+    This file contains the volume of the different white matter regions after parcellation.

     Content of `sub-CLNC01_ses­-M00_hemi-left_parcellation-desikan_thickness.tsv`: